Joey Belladonna: Belladonna / solo career

 After his departure from Anthrax in 1992, Belladonna continued to make music in 'Belladonna', a solo project of which he has been the only consistent member.

 In the mid-1990s, Belladonna released its self-titled debut album, which was well received by both critics and fans alike.
 The second album, Spells of Fear, was released in 1998 and was heavily criticized for bad production and poor musicianship.
-Demo recordings of a third album, which was never professionally mastered, was self-released by the band in 2003.
+Demo recordings of a third album, which was never professionally mastered, were self-released by the band in 2003.
 It was a return to better songwriting and musicianship and like the debut album it was well received by the fans.

 When asked whether he plans to release any more solo material in the future despite having re-joined Anthrax as a full-time member, Belladonna responded with:"Yeah definitely.
 I'm working on some stuff and I have almost a full record worth of material sitting right here which is very well demoed up but it is still far from done in its own way.
 I just keep running out of time whether someone's schedule is messed up or whatever it is happening at the time and it's unfortunate.
 Now of course Anthrax is back on the go so I just don't have the time to sit for hours with the material but there is definitely some cool metal here.
 By the time I get to do these songs I'll probably have a fresh batch of ideas and songs to put on top of those. (...)
 I'd like to put another record out some day, put something out that I can again call my own as I have some great ideas."

 Belladonna also plays drums and sings lead vocals in a cover band named Chief Big Way which features mainly classic rock hits from the 1970s and 80s.
 The band, based around Syracuse, New York, plays small neighborhood bars.
 He also sings in a Journey cover band called Beyond Frontiers.
+In August 2025, Belladonna and his band went on a tour of Florida playing cover songs in tribute of Ronnie James Dio.

+Style

+Belladonna is known for his powerful and operatic voice.
+He noted that when he first joined Anthrax the band wasn't quite his style, however after a couple of days he was able to adjust his voice to fit the music.
+Belladonna claims that he has never tried to be like any other singer stating "I did listen and favor a lot of musicians, just because I just love the way they do it, but I don't sound like any of 'em.
+I can do a lot of 'em, but I don't sound like [them]; that's just not me.
+When I sing my own stuff, I have my own style and it makes it recognizable."